valera-rozuvan-archive/linux-debian-system-config/README.md

+# ARCHIVED

+All future work on scripts (Bash) for system setup will be done over at [https://github.com/valera-rozuvan/shell-script-collection](https://github.com/valera-rozuvan/shell-script-collection).

 # Linux Debian system config

 Configs, bash scripts, etc. which are needed to setup a Debian Linux system from scratch